Minnesota state statutes define dyslexia as the following:

 According to the National Center for Education Statistics and National Institutes of Health, 33% of students served under the Individuals with Disabilities Act have a specific learning disability.
 In relation to the entire population, 15% of the US population (or 1 in 7 students) has a learning disability.
 Of students with a specific learning disability, approximately 80% have reading problems.
-This means reading problems are the most type of learning disability.
-The true prevalence of dyslexia is likely between 5%-17% of students (Shaywitz & Shaywitz, 2003); criteria for dyslexia tends to be more inclusive than the criteria for a learning disability category within the Individuals with Disability Education Act which provides special education services to eligible students.
+This means reading problems are the most common type of learning disability.
+The prevalence of dyslexia is likely between 5%-10% (Catts et al. 2005; Shaywitz et al., 1990) with a more catchall range being 5%-17% of students (Shaywitz & Shaywitz, 2003).
+Prevalence is highly dependent on identification criteria, and the criteria for dyslexia tends to be more inclusive than the criteria for a learning disability category within the Individuals with Disability Education Act which provides special education services to eligible students.

 The state statute ties the definition of dyslexia to the criteria of a specific learning disability and narrows it to characteristics of difficulties associated with accurate or fluent recognition of words and by poor spelling and decoding abilities.

 Difficulty recognizing letters and sounds automatically (quickly and accurately)